-After testing dozens of tools to fix my own wrecked attention span and sleep cycle, I found the accessories that actually change your daily default settings.
-No more doomscrolling in bed.
-No more jumping at every notification.
-Here is the hardware that actually forces you to disconnect.
+In our testing of dozens of tools to fix a wrecked attention span and sleep cycle, we found the hardware accessories that actually change your daily default settings.
+No more doomscrolling in bed or jumping at every notification.
+Here are the physical tools that force you to disconnect.

 Top Picks

 Skip the software subscriptions and build an environment that forces better habits.
-Here are the seven physical tools that actually moved the needle on my digital wellness.
+Here are the physical tools that actually moved the needle on my digital wellness.

 Waking up to a blaring smartphone alarm guarantees you start your day looking at notifications.
 The Philips SmartSleep replaces that panic with a 30-minute simulated sunrise.
 The 20 distinct brightness settings gradually pull you out of deep sleep before the audio even kicks in.